henriquedjordan/RawServer/README.md

 > An HTTP Web server with no frameworks, no libraries, no excuses

 ## Features
--  Accepts real TCP connections
--  Manually parses HTTP/1.1 requests (yes, with `\r\n`)
+- Socket programming
--  Crafts valid HTTP responses with your bare hands
+- HTTP protocol
+- File serving
+- Network communication

 ## How to use